Diversity of Answers to Conjunctive Queries: Diversity of Conjunctive Queries

+The total effort for the exhaustive application of the reduction rule $\textbf{Red}_t$ for $t \in \{1, \dots, m\}$ is obtained by the following considerations:

+\begin{itemize} \item Evaluating the original, general FO-formula over the original database instance is feasible in polynomial time data complexity.
+Also, the size of the resulting answer relation $R^ I$ is of course bounded by this polynomial.
+Let us denote it by $p$.

+\item There is an ``outer loop'' over subsets $Z \subseteq X$.
+There are $2^m$ subsets, where $m$ depends only on the query, which is considered as constant in data complexity. \item Inside this loop, we first sort the set of remaining answer tuples $S \subseteq R^ I$.
+The effort for this step is bounded by $\O(p \cdot \log(p)\cdot m)$. \item One pass of (the ordered set) $S$ has cost $\leq p$. \item For each $S_\alpha$, we check if $|S_\alpha| \geq t!^2 \cdot k^t$.
+If this is the case, we select $t \cdot k$ tuples from $S_\alpha$ in a single pass of $S_\alpha$.
+This step is feasible in time $\O(p \cdot t \cdot k \cdot m)$ -- including also the cost for checking if the currently scanned tuple in $S_\alpha$ differs on all variables in $X \setminus Z$ from the already selected tuples $\gamma_i$. \item The deletion of the tuples in $S_\alpha \setminus \Gamma$ from $S$ can be done by first of all marking them as deleted when constructing the set $\Gamma$.
+When all $\alpha$'s have been processed, we can actually delete the marked tuples from $S$ by yet another pass of $S$, which clearly fits into $\O(p)$ time. \qedhere \end{itemize} \end{proof}

 We now study the data complexity of the \DiverseACQ problem in the non-parameterized case, i.e., the size $k$ of the diversity set is part of the input and no longer considered as the parameter.
-It will turn out that this problem is $\np$-hard for the two important aggregator functions \textsf{sum} and \textsf{min}.
+It will turn out that this problem is $\np$-hard for any ws-monotone diversity measure.
 Our $\np$-hardness proof will be by reduction from the \IndependentSet problem, where we restrict the instances to graphs of degree at most $3$.
 It was shown in~\cite{DBLP:conf/ciac/AlimontiK97} that this restricted problem remains $\np$-complete.